 - Nebulizers and nebulizer medication

-For all covered Medicare services, you are responsible for the 20 percent Medicare coinsurance.
+For most Part B covered Medicare services, you are responsible for the 20 percent Medicare coinsurance.

 Additional Benefits with Medicare Advantage